 Choose options

-Enjoy Birka Long Saxophone, Viking Saxophone Knife, Damascus Steel
+Sax (Seax) Long Birka Goza, Viking Sax (Seax) Knife, Damascus Steel

-Long saxophone made of birka, Viking saxophone knife, with Damascus blade and wood/bone handle
+Long Sax (Seax) made of birka, Viking Sax (Seax) knife, with Damascus blade and wood/bone handle

 This Viking Age knife with a razor-sharp blade made of 256-layer Damascus steel* is based on finds from Björkö/Birka (grave 944), Sweden.
-The handle made of wood and bone has an oval cross-section and therefore lies firmly in the hand.
-The brass handle cap is equipped with a practical lanyard hole (leather strap is included).
-The bone handle is decorated with elaborate and elegant details.
-Since this scramasax is entirely handcrafted, these decorations may vary slightly from one specimen to the next.
-Please also note that bones are a natural product and that variations in colour and/or grain are quite common.
-Therefore, no two handles of this Birka sax are the same and the images above are for illustrative purposes only.
+The wood and bone handle has an oval cross-section and therefore fits firmly in the hand.
+The brass handle cap is equipped with a practical lanyard hole (the leather strap is included).
+The bone handle is adorned with elaborate and elegant details.
+Since this scramasax is entirely handmade, these decorations may vary slightly from one example to the next.
+Please also note that bones are a natural product, and variations in color and/or grain are quite common.
+Therefore, no two handles of this Sax (Seax) Birka are alike, and the images above are for illustrative purposes only.

-The beautiful sheath is made of vegetable-tanned and hand-dyed leather and decorated with elegant brass fittings.
+The beautiful sheath is made of vegetable-tanned, hand-dyed leather and decorated with elegant brass fittings.
 Thanks to three leather loops attached to brass rings, the knife can be worn horizontally on the belt in typical Viking style.
-The original finds from Birka also served as a model for the stylised details of the sheath.
+Original Birka finds also served as a model for the stylized details of the sheath.

 Details: